 This is the CSFTL Huggable Images

-preemie, Jo.
-She’s 4 lbs and 17 inches.
+preemie.
+She weighs 4 pounds and is 17 inches long.
 According to the minimum height restriction of the seat, she is 2 inches too short for this seat, but normal size for an infant this weight.
-It’s not a perfect fit, the harness falls just slightly above her shoulders, but depending on the torso length of baby, it could be a good fit assuming baby is 19 inches.
+It’s not a perfect fit, the harness falls just slightly above her shoulders, but depending on the torso length of baby, it could be a good fit assuming baby is 19 inches long.

-Jo is using the low birth weight insert to help bring her up to those bottom slots better.
-The insert is required for babies under 6 lbs.
+She’s using the low birth weight insert to help bring her up to those bottom slots better.
+The insert is required for babies under 6 pounds.
 The harness was able to get nice and tight and we removed the harness covers for a better fit.
 There wasn’t enough room to have them on with them being so long.
 The harness has two loops at the bottom to attach the splitter plate to shorten the harness for a better fit on smaller babies.

-newborn, Fiona.
-She’s 7 lbs and 17 inches.
+doll weighs 7 pounds and is 17 inches long.
 She’s 2 inches too short for this seat as well, but average newborns will meet the seat’s minimum height of 19 inches and you can see she fits well.
-She’s over 6 lbs, so does not need the low birth weight insert.
+She’s weighs more than 6 pounds so she does not need the low birth weight insert.
 She is using the lowest harness position, no harness pads, and the smaller loop on the harness.

-This is Baby A, she’s 6 weeks old, 8.5 lbs, and 23 inches.
-Like Fiona, she is over 6 lbs, so she does not need the low birth weight insert.
+This model is 6 weeks old, weighs 8.5 pounds, and is 23 inches long.
+She does not need the low birth weight insert.
 The harness fit her well in the second harness position and was below her shoulders and again used the smaller harness loops.
 The harness covers were removed for better access to the harness for doing the pinch test

-This is infant F, she is 11 months, 16 lbs., and 27.5 inches.
+This model is 11 months old, weighs 16 pounds, and is 27.5 inches tall.
 She’s petite for her age, but fits well using the top harness slots and outer most crotch buckle position.
 The seat is a bit narrow towards the top, which may start getting tight on bigger infants as they get towards the upper limits of the seat, but for her it was great.